fisharebest/webtrees/README.md

 * npm install
 * npm run build

-You will need to re-run the second of these any time you modify the file `webtrees.js`.
+You will need to re-run the second of these any time you modify files in `resources/js` or `resources/css`.

+During the JavaScript module migration, runtime compatibility globals (such as `window.webtrees`, `window.TreeViewHandler`, and `window.statistics`) are preserved by adapter entrypoints.

 ## Gedcom (family tree) files